-Stand-alone joint programmes that rely on the pass-through fund management modality frequently operate as the pooled funding instrument for joint development action at the country level.
-Initiatives typically involve two to five UN organizations that have agreed on specific programmatic scope and deliverables.
-Together, country, regional, and global joint programmes accounted for US\$104.5 million in total contributions to the MPTF Office in 2021-significant in comparison to US\$90 million in 2020, which was triggered by growing interest in the use of joint programmes as encouraged by the QCPR resolution.
+Stand-alone joint programmes that rely on

+the pass-through fund management modality frequently operate as the pooled funding

+instrument for joint development action at

+the country level.
+Initiatives typically involve

+two to five UN organizations that have

+agreed on specific programmatic scope and

+deliverables.
+Together, country, regional,and global joint p

+for US\$104.5 milli

+to the MPTF Offic

+comparison to US

+was triggered by

+of joint programmatic

+QCPR resolution.